 Following up is what gets you remembered.
-Don’t hesitate to send a link to an article to your new connection.
-Also reinforce why you want to network with that person.
+Don’t hesitate to send a link to an article for your new connection.
+Also, reinforce why you want to network with that person.
 “I came for the free coffee.
 Who knew I’d meet the coffee roaster.”

 If breaking the ice just got a bit easier come say Hi to me at the next Meetup.